yellowflickerbeat/FakeNews_Detection/README.md

 ● date: The date of publication.<br>
 ● label: The true label indicating whether the article is fake or real, using which our model accuracy will be determined<br>
-● subject: The category or domain of the article (e.g., politics, world<br>
+● subject: The category or domain of the article (e.g., politics, world news, etc.).<br>
-news, etc.).<br>
 After processing the datasets through the ML model, features such as sentiment analysis scores, readability metrics, and average sentence length, are added.
 ---
-6. Model and Approach
+6. Model and Approach<br>
 We used a Random Forest Classifier to build the classification model for the articles' text.
 The Random Forest algorithm was chosen for its ability to handle high-dimensional data, its ability to implement feature importance and